donnatchris/philosophers-42/readme.md

 In the bonus part, all forks are placed in the middle of the table They do not have individual states in memory, and the number of available forks is represented by a semaphore.
 Each philosopher should be implemented as a process, but the main process should not act as a philosopher.

+### ABOUT MY PROJECT:

+For this project, I chose to reuse the doubly circular linked list functions I had created for the push_swap project, but I made them generic functions.
+These functions use a structure that can be applied to any project, containing only:
+- a pointer to next
+- a pointer to previous
+- a pointer to void *data, allowing it to accept any type of data Of course, this isn't the simplest choice (an array of structures would be sufficient), but I wanted to take advantage of this project to refine my doubly circular linked list functions, which I plan to integrate directly into my libft later on.

 ## SOME COMMANDS YOU CAN USE: